Maushundb/bmusings/content/blog/react-ramda-deep-dive/index.md

 We can use Ramda's object utilities to dig into nested state for simple reducers, compose selectors cleanly, and create data pipelines that scale to an arbitrary number of steps.

-Since selectors are unary functions of `state -> someData`, they fit extremely well with Ramda's pipeline model.
+Since selectors are unary functions of `state -> someData`, they fit extremely well with our pipeline model.
 In addition, since Ramda never mutates data, we can have faith that memoization will always work as intended and won't cause unnecessary rerenders in our receiving components.